 - A Window will appear now, click on “Restart now and check for problems”.

 That’s it.
 Windows will get restarted.
 And, the test will be started automatically.
 This tool contains many extended tests to perform.
-But none of those test required for standard memory test.
+But none of those tests required for a standard memory test.

 2. Select the “Selective Startup” radio button.
 Unmark “Load Startup Items” checkbox.